Medication Services

 Collecting your prescription

-You can usually collect your prescription from the pharmacy 3 to 5 working days after you have ordered it.
+You can usually collect your prescription from the pharmacy 3 working days after you have ordered it.

 You will need to choose a pharmacy to collect your prescription from.
 We call this nominating a pharmacy.